LandscapeGeoinformatics/agile2024_rf_interpretability/README.md

 - Alexander Kmoch <a href="https://orcid.org/0000-0003-4386-4450"><img src="orcid_icon.png" width="12px" height="12px" /></a>
 - Evelyn Uuemaa <a href="https://orcid.org/0000-0002-0782-6740"><img src="orcid_icon.png" width="12px" height="12px" /></a>

-In order to follow the workshop, you need Google account to use the Colab.
+To follow the workshop, you need **a Google account to use the Colab**.

 ## Access the Workshop notebook from Colab